drkmark/dns4.cc/README.md

 # dns4.cc
 *crew operates free independent "network" of 9 DNSCrypt servers spread around the gloge to keep your browsing safe and secure.*

-we personally strongly believe in freedom and essential human right to stay anonymized if you'd like to. respecting that fact, all dns4.cc DNS servers & relays were/are/will be:
+Personally, we strongly believe in freedom and the fundamental human right to remain anonymous if you wish.

+Respecting this fact, all dns4.cc resolvers & anonymizing relays were, are, and always will be:

 - **PUBLIC & FREE TO USE**
 - **SECURED BY DNSSEC**